8 Money-Saving Browser Extensions You’ve Been Missing in Your Life

 Gone are the days of scouring the internet for deals and coupon codes.
-Instead, use browser extensions to make saving money while shopping online nearly effortless.
+Instead, use browser extensions to make saving money nearly effortless while you shop online.

-Some will even help you earn cash and rewards as well.
+Some will even help you earn cash and rewards for your purchases!

-7 Browser Extensions to Save Money Shopping Online
+7 Browser Extensions to Save Money While Online Shopping

 When you’re ready to check out, Honey will pop up on the right side of your screen with available sales and coupon codes.